gabefair/News-and-Culture-Websites/README.md

  - It is impossible to know ahead of time what information (art, culture, music, history) might be banned.
 Glass-skinned people will find any arbitrary symbol or picture or knowledge offensive to their rule of power.

  - Pictures of a yellow bear?
 Pictures of a certain flower?
 A picture of a politician holding hands with a family member?
- - Also fake news or misinformation also needs to be recorded, as to assist with answering questions like:
+ - Also fake news or misinformation needs to be recorded, as to assist with answering questions like:
- - ""Who was the target of the misinformation campaign?"", ""How long did the psychological warfare last?"", ""What lies were manufactured?""
+ - "Who was the target of the misinformation campaign?", "How long did the psychological warfare last?", "What lies were manufactured?"
  - The sky's the limit on the number of answers that can be found by studying this archived information in the future.

 How?: Raspberry Pi's have been covertly placed in public wifi spots across the country.